leonardoalt/cav_2022_artifact/README.md

 We have noticed that on Mac OSX these tests take from 3x to 5x longer than on the reference machine.

+# Horn Solvers

+The experiments below use two Horn solvers, z3/Spacer and Eldarica, in different configurations.
+In the `docker` runs, which use the command line binaries of each solver, you will see counterexamples and invariants only from Eldarica outputs.
+The features are provided when using z3/Spacer as well, but only with the C++ library, as presented in `Installation and Usage Outside the Docker Image`.
+That section shows counterexamples and invariants also from z3/Spacer.

 # Smoke Test